-"Rampaging Metal: California’s Sound Animal brings the scorching heat with ‘Botulism Cafe’
+From coverage of a single: "Rampaging Metal: California’s Sound Animal brings the scorching heat with ‘Botulism Cafe’

 Shredding the walls down one by one with a totally intoxicating ambiance that shall heighten all your inner senses out of any self-enforced slumber, Sound Animal ravages our previously-innocent ears with his latest track ‘Botulism Cafe‘.